 20 minutes later.
 It takes longer because I’m using frozen grated coconut.

 4. Remove from heat once it has reached mostly golden brown.
 If using fresh coconut, you can toast until mostly golden brown.
 If using leftover coconut, toast until light golden brown because once it reaches golden brown, it will taste burnt and goes rancid faster.
 Transfer to a plate to let it cool down.

-5. Store in air-tight container away from sunlight and heat for 1 month.
+5. Store in an air-tight container away from sunlight and heat for 1 month.
 It’s best to consume within 1-2 weeks, therefore making small batches is better.
-I’ve tried storing mine for 2 months and the coconut aroma has rancid smell.
+I’ve tried storing mine for 2 months and the coconut aroma has a rancid smell.
 Option: You can also store toasted coconut in the freezer but you would have to re-toast it.

 Note 1: As leftover grated coconut is being stripped most of its sweetness, oil and water contents, its size is much smaller compared to freshly grated coconut.
 Hence, cooking time is different, and so is its flavor profile.
 More at the comparison table below.